 This Internet Banking System brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
 It features password-controlled system entry, a VeriSign-issued Digital ID from the bank's server, Secure Sockets Layer (SSL) protocol for data encryption, Multifactor Authentication Technologies, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.

 Secure Access and Verifying User Authenticity

-To begin a session with the bank's server the user must key in a Company ID (Business users only), Log-in ID, and a password.
+To begin a session with the bank's server the user must key in a Log-in ID and a password.
 Our system, the Internet Banking System, uses a "three strikes and you're out" lock-out mechanism to deter users from repeated failed login attempts.
-After three unsuccessful login attempts, the system locks the user out, requiring a phone call to the bank to establish a new temporary password before re-entry into the system.
+After three unsuccessful login attempts, the system locks the user out, requiring a phone call to the bank to unlock the account before re-entry into the system.
 Upon successful login, the Digital ID from VeriSign, the experts in digital identification certificates, authenticates the user's identity and establishes a secure session with that visitor.

 Mercantile Bank has instituted additional technologies to help protect you against multiple forms of fraud.
 Upon your initial login into the online banking or mobile systems you will be presented a Temporary Access Code (TAC).
 The TAC can be received as a phone call or text.
 For convenience, you are offered the ability to register any and as many devices as you desire.
 After which we will recognize your device and you will no longer be required to enter a TAC upon subsequent logins on those devices.
 However, if you desire added security, refrain from registering any device to continue to receive a TAC upon subsequent logins.
 Note: On our website, Mercantile Bank will never ask you for your, Social Security Number, Credit, Debit or ATM Card numbers or your PIN.